 Erica Maillet was born in Manchester, CT.
 She began dancing ballet, tap, jazz, modern, and contemporary at the age of 7, at Toriography Dance Center in Vernon, CT.
 Her favorite had always been ballet, and when she was 15 she started pre-professional training at the Massachusetts Academy of Ballet in Holyoke, MA.
 She danced professionally with Mystic Ballet in the 2015-2016 season.
 Since then she has been a teacher at Toriography Dance Center, Mystic Ballet School, and the Massachusetts Academy of Ballet.
 She is thrilled to be joining Dimensional Dance this season!

 Allison Pearsall is currently the Director of Dance at Miss Porter’s School in Farmington, CT and dances with Dimensional Dance Company under the direction of Ruth Lewis.
 Previously, Ms. Pearsall lived in Washington, D.C. while dancing professionally with the ClancyWorks Dance Company and performing in theaters across the U.S. and in London, England.
 She served as Program Coordinator and Lead Teaching Artist for ClancyWorks while growing the company’s education programs in K-12 schools and universities.
 She also taught for Towson University Community Dance Division and Dance Place in addition to serving on the board of directors for Capital Region of Educators in Dance Organization (CREDO).
 Allison has also had the pleasure of dancing at the Kennedy Center with VTDance and working with esteemed choreographers including Wayles Haynes, Stephanie Powell, Linda Denise Fisher-Harrell, Nai-Ni Chen, Catherine Horta Hayden, Dennis Price, and Sarah Fazio among others.
 She graduated summa cum laude from Towson University with a BFA in Dance Performance and Education and is certified to teach dance K-12.
 Allison currently lives on campus at Porter’s with her husband, Andrew, and two year old daughter, Adelyn.
 Allison has performed the modern dance role in Ruth Lewis’s Eras in Essence.
-This is her second season with Dimensional Dance.
+This is her third season with Dimensional Dance.